 In terms of vegetables, you should strategize.
 “You have to choose plants wisely when you grow them indoors because you don’t want plants that are too big,” she says.
 “You also want plants with similar watering and humidity needs.”

 Although some crops can be overwintered and stay outside in your garden, others may need a little help.
 An indoor garden can be used to start or keep crops during the harsh, frosty winters.
 According to Moreno, peppers, salad greens, carrots, beans, and onions are all great to grow indoors.
 If you have enough space, you can even grow dwarf varieties of apple and orange trees.
 Some gardeners are surprised that tomatoes grow well indoors.
 While most plants require insects or wind for pollination, tomatoes pollinate themselves, so you can have juicy, fresh fruits all winter long.

 You can also use your indoor garden to start crops that you eventually will transplant outside when the weather warms.
 When the spring comes, the plants will have to go through a process called “hardening off,” where they have to be slowly exposed to the elements.
 Moreno says that you should plan to place your indoor plants outside (ideally in a cold frame for a little extra protection) for a few hours about 7 or 10 days before you plan to transplant them, slowly increasing the time they are exposed during the day and bringing them back inside each night.
 When the day finally comes to add them to your outdoor garden, you should ideally wait for some cloud cover so they are not exposed to the harsh full sun right away.

-Don’t let winter depress your green thumb.
+Don’t let chilling temperatures depress your green thumb.
 With an indoor garden, get your gardening fix all year round.